jamieconnolly/hugoDocs/content/getting-started/configuration.md

 // Valid values are "AP" (default), "Chicago" and "Go" (which was what you had in Hugo <= 0.25.1).
 // See https://www.apstylebook.com/ and http://www.chicagomanualofstyle.org/home.html
 titleCaseStyle:             "AP"
+# if true, use /filename instead of /filename/
+trimTrailingSlash:          false
 # if true, use /filename.html instead of /filename/
 uglyURLs:                   false
 # verbose output